halcy/makeansi/README.md

 You can put the results in a text file and then just cat it into the terminal for viewing, if you like.
 Yes, even the animations.
 Frame delay is ignored right now.

+Parameters:

+   * -scale - Scale image to this fraction of its size.
+      Default: 1.0.

+   * -scalefilter - Scale image with this filter.
+For a list of filters, see imagemagick documentation.
+      Default: Bessel.

+   * -scalegamma - Apply gamma correction with this value while scaling.
+Default: 2.2.

+   * -rmult, -gmult, -bmult - Scale r, g, b components by this fraction before display.
+Default: 1.0.

+   * -gamma - Apply gamma correction with this value before display.
+Default: 1.0 (no-op).

+   * -loop - For animations, loop this many times.
+      Default: 0 (loop forever).

+   * -frame - For animations, don't loop or animate but instead just display frame n.
+Default: Off.

+   * -manualcoalesce - Do not rely on imagemagick to coalesce the gif animation correctly, manually overlay images according to alpha information.
+      This should hardly ever be neccesary.
+Default:
+      Off.

 Recommended console font: Droid Sans Mono